 - Transaction structure

-The intense process does have a downside: limited investment deals.
+The intense process does have a downside: limited investment choices.
 Per their website, you’ll typically only see three investment opportunities due to the high level of vetting that occurs.

 Once the deals are available on the platform, you’ll invest and build a diversified portfolio.
 You’ll create an investor profile with deals to match your specific criteria and investing goals.